DRIVER-EU/test-bed-design/doc/test-bed-description.md

 For not too complex trials, the CSS and CIS will run in the same test-bed.
 In case the performance suffers, it may be necessary to split the CSS and CIS over two test-beds that are connected to each other.

-Note though that the [adapters](#adapters) connect to the CIS as well as the CSS, so there is no difference between them.
+Note, though, that the [adapters](#adapters) connect to the CIS as well as the CSS, so there is no difference between them.

 ### Gateways and Validation Services